Conjugated Estrogens (KON-joo-gay-ted ES-troe-jenz), Medroxyprogesterone Acetate (me-drox-ee-proe-JES-ter-one AS-e-tate)

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to estrogen or progestin, or if you have had a hysterectomy.
-You should not use this medicine if you have any unusual vaginal bleeding, blood clots, circulation problems, liver disease, cancer of the breast or uterus, or if you have had a stroke.
-Do not use this medicine if you are pregnant or breastfeeding.
+Do not use this medicine if you have had an allergic reaction to estrogen or progestin, or if you have had a hysterectomy.
+You should not use this medicine if you have a history of liver disease, breast cancer, blood clots or clotting problems, heart attack, or stroke.
+Do not use this medicine if you are pregnant or have unusual vaginal bleeding that your doctor has not checked.

 How to Use This Medicine